Javier Usabiaga

 to represent Guanajuato's 12th district during the 58th session of Congress.
 He resigned his seat on 28 November 2000 to take office as the federal secretary of agriculture in the incoming administration of Vicente Fox and was replaced for the remainder of his term by his alternate, José Rivera Carranza.

-He served as secretary of agriculture from the start of Fox's government on 1 December 2000 until 28 September 2005, when he was replaced by Francisco Mayorga Castañeda.
+He was secretary of agriculture from the start of Fox's government on 1 December 2000 until 28 September 2005, when he was replaced by Francisco Mayorga Castañeda.

 He returned to the Chamber of Deputies in the 2009 mid-terms as a plurinominal deputy for the 2nd region.

 Javier Usabiaga died in Mexico City on 9 September 2018.
 He was 79 years old and had been suffering from cancer.